danschultz/mesh/spec.md

 	var customer:Customer = store.create(Customer);

-## Saving Records
+## Persisting Changes
-The store is responsible for persisting your model.
-To prevent possible race conditions, only a single save can happen at a time.
-Multiple save calls will be queued.

-**Example:** Executing a save.
+The store's `commit()` method is responsible for saving changes to the backend.
+When `commit()` is called, a serialized commit is created that contains all the records that need to be created, updated, and destroyed on the backend.
+Each commit is then pushed into a queue to be persisted to the data source.

+**Example:** Committing changes.

-	// Saving all records.
+	// Save all changes.
-	var request:Request = records.save();
+	var commit:Commit = records.commit();

-	// Saving a subset of records.
+	// Save a subset of changes.
-	request = records.save(person1, person2);
+	commit = records.commit(person1, person2);

+	trace(records.commits.length); // 2

+### Commit Events
+Your application can listen to the progress of the commit queue.

+	// A commit is in the process of being persisted. store.commits.addEventListener(CommitQueueEvent.BUSY, function(event:CommitQueueEvent):void
+	{
+		trace("a commit started");
+	});

+	// All commits finished.
+	store.commits.addEventListener(CommitQueueEvent.FINISH, function(event:CommitQueueEvent):void
+	{
+		trace("the commit queue is empty");
+	});

+	// A commit failed.
+	store.commits.addEventListener(CommitFailedEvent.FAILED, function(event:CommitFailedEvent):void
+	{
+		trace("a commit failed");
+	});

+### Reverting a Failed Commit
+If a commit fails to persist, you can choose to revert the store to a state before the commit failed.

+	var customer:Customer = store.query(Customer).find(1);
+	trace(customer.name); // John Doe
+	customer.name = null; // Assume that the DB enforces that customers have a name.

+	// A commit failed.
+	store.commits.addEventListener(CommitFailedEvent.FAILED, function(event:CommitFailedEvent):void
+	{
+		trace("reverting commit");
+		event.commit.revert();
+		trace(customer.name); // John Doe
+	});

+	store.commit();